jusadocode/jusadocode/README.md

 I'm Justas, a 3rd year Computer Science student who likes learning new stuff every day.

 - 👀 **Interests**: Software development (JavaScript and C#), game development and music production.
-- 🌱 **Current Focus**: Enhancing my skills in JavaScript and React, diving into their capabilities.
+- 🌱 Current Focus: Enhancing my skills in JavaScript and React by exploring their capabilities and challenging myself with assignments from The Odin Project.
 - 💞️ **Looking For**: Programming and web development experience, including internships.
 - 📫 **Contact Me**:
   - [LinkedIn](https://www.linkedin.com/in/justas-adomaitis-7bb024213/)